front-commerce/developers.front-commerce.com/source/docs/prismic/integration-fields.md

 ## Expose data in your GraphQL schema

-This section supposes that you have already exposed data from the previously modified Prismic custom type in your GraphQL schema.
+This section supposes that you already have [exposed content from the previously modified Prismic custom type in your GraphQL schema](/docs/prismic/expose-content.html).
 It will guide you throughout the process of exposing an additional Integration field data.

 **We've tried to make the process as idiomatic as what you might know from implementing custom Front-Commerce features.**

 ### Add the field to your schema

 First, you have to update your GraphQL schema definition with the new field to expose.
-Instead of exposing an id or a SKU, we will expose an existing GraphQL type for a `product` field.
+Instead of exposing an id or a SKU, we will expose an existing GraphQL type, in this case a Product for a `product` field.

 ```diff
 type MyPrismicContent {